hujhax/austin-improv-wiki/Live Nude Improv.md

 ## History
 [[Andy Crouch]]'s inspiration for *Live Nude Improv* came partly from a re-mounting of [[Wikipedia - Dionysus in '69 (theatrical production)|*Dionysus in '69*]] by the [[Wikipedia - Rude Mechanicals (theater company)|Rude Mechanicals]].
 He was inspired to make something equally transgressive and raw in the world of improv.

 Prior to the show's proper run, *Live Nude Improv* had a "preview show" in [[The 42-Hour Improv Marathon]].
 The show was basically an hour of montage, in which participants found excuses in the scene to have players take off articles of clothing.
-Once an article of clothing was off, it stayed off until the end of the show.  [[Peter Rogers]] was the first of the cast to get completely naked onstage for the production.
+Once an article of clothing was off, it stayed off until the end of the show.  [[Peter Rogers]] was the first of the cast to get completely naked onstage for the production, with [[Jordan T. Maxwell]] following soon after.

 The mainstage show ran through July and August in 2011, selling out often weeks in advance, and breaking all prior Hideout records for early sales.